newchuyalong/libgdx-learning/Managing-your-assets.md

 public static AssetManager assets = new AssetManager();
 ```

 This will cause problems on Android, because the life-cycle of the static variable is not necessarily the same as the life-cycle of your application.
-Therefor the `AssetManager` instance of a previous instance of your application might be used for the next instance, while the resources are no longer valid.
+Therefore the `AssetManager` instance of a previous instance of your application might be used for the next instance, while the resources are no longer valid.
 This typically would cause black/missing textures or incorrect assets.

+On Android, it is even possible for multiple instances of your Activity to be active at the same time, so do not think you're safe even if you handle life-cycle methods properly!
+(See [this StackOverflow question](http://stackoverflow.com/q/4341600/14637) for details.)

 ### Loading Assets ###